Comparison · Privacy-friendly web analytics

 It is if you actually want to self-host.
 Most users use Plausible's cloud version, which makes the open source aspect mostly philosophical.
 Muro is closed source but cheaper at the same scale.

-Muro is focused on the insights workflow: daily emails, alerts, plain-language summaries.
-If you need raw data via API, Plausible is the better fit today.
+Muro is focused on the email workflow: a short daily summary in plain English.
+If you need raw data via a public stats API, Plausible is the better fit today.

-Yes, if you want plain-language insights instead of charts.
-The two tools share values (privacy, simplicity) but differ in what they actually show you.
+Yes, if you'd rather read a short email than check a dashboard.
+The two tools share values (privacy, simplicity) but differ in delivery.
 Try both for a couple weeks and see which one you reach for.

 Try Muro alongside Plausible Analytics